By Hilary Thompson

 3. Get new appliances.

 Not a cheap fix, by any means, but when it’s time to replace your appliances, invest in energy-efficient brands and models.
+Also work with a repair company beforehand to ensure you’re in need of a new appliance.
+For example, if you believe you need a new AC system, contact a company that offers AC tune up in Palm Springs, CA, or wherever you are based, to advise you on what to do and possibly make some repairs!
 They can save significant energy consumption and will be noticeable on your energy bill.
 Look for Energy Star-labeled appliances, which meet special efficiency standards.

 Smart appliances also can save you money in the long run.
 What makes appliances smart?
 They have capabilities that regular appliances don’t.
 For one, they can notify you through your smartphone or email when energy is being wasted, such as if the freezer door is ajar, or when something’s broken and needs repair, saving you the cost of replacing the whole appliance.
 Smart fridges can tell you when certain foods are about to expire, or when you’re running low on your favorite foods.